|

 I wouldn’t make them too far in advance, as these cookies will only last maximum of 7-10 days and they can’t be frozen.

-How to store this recipe
+How to store beehive cookies

 It’s best to store Beehive Christmas Cookies in an airtight container or metal tin box lined with paper towels or Christmas paper napkins.